PanK0/TalkingChalks/Architecture/README.md

 It has a lot of functionalities for all the types of applications, in our project we will use it as MQTT broker to receive messages sent by the devices and store the data in CosmoDB, which is an integrated service.

 # Database
 Azure CosmoDB is a multi-model database service for any scale.
 It guarantees a global distribution, high-availability and low latency.
+Messages that arrive at the hub are stored here, so that museum curators can access the data and know which are the most visited statues and the typologies of users.